Take Five: Banks, bottom lines, Brexit | MarketScreener

 The EU's Oct.
 15-16 summit will evaluate the progress.
 Sterling is on the rise meanwhile, but even if a deal is struck, the ebb and flow of Britain's new relationship with the EU may continue to hold markets hostage.

-(For graphic on Sterling and the ebb and flow of Brexit:
+(Graphic: Sterling and the ebb and flow of Brexit -

 )